-Description: This one-year course is designed to provide the musical theory, application and appreciation necessary for the student to participate in vocal ensemble.
+Description: This one-year course is designed to provide the musical theory, application and appreciation necessary for the student to participate as a member in a vocal ensemble.
 This course is open to students with little or no prior training in music.
 Students will learn the correct use of the singing voice and the development of style in singing.
 Students are required to perform in multiple concert venues.
-Successful completion of this course will give the student the skills necessary to enroll in one or the other music offerings such as Concert Choir.
+Successful completion of this course will give the student the skills necessary to enroll in one of the more advanced vocal ensembles such as Concert Choir and Chamber Singers.